markfinger/js-host/README.md

 If a `cache-key` param is provided and the service provides a success response, all subsequent requests will resolve to the same output until the output has expired.

+If a `cache-key` param is provided and the service provides an error response, all concurrent requests will receive the error.
+Note: errors responses are not cached.